HongShuxin/PhotoRedshift-MML/README.md

 # PhotoRedshift-MML
-data is available in aliyun cloud:
+Data is available on baidu cloud: https://pan.baidu.com/s/1blFlnkvCgcX8pASn9y-_SQ, with the code of: r3mn.